industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ##  Option 1: IIH Mindsphere Sync

+All the following steps for this option will be performed in the "IIH Configurator" app on the Central Device.

 ### Integrate Data Service

 To store data in the Industrial Information Hub (IIH), it is required to integrate the Data Service Application.
 Be aware that all data that was previously stored will be lost.

-1. Go to the "Sotre Data" tab
+1. Go to the "Store Data" tab

 2. Click on "Integrate"